Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	3. Add file input auto remove function
 		-- finished
 	4. Upload files only when saving
 		-- finished
+	# Changed
+	1. Change the style of dl-link as a general style
+		-- finished
 ---
 	## 2023.09.08		version 0.3.1 -- Manual-build